tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Token Bank Fair Queue Scheduler
 -------------------------------

-Token Band Fair Queue (TBFQ) is a QoS aware scheduler which derives from the leaky-bucket mechanism.
+Token Bank Fair Queue (TBFQ) is a QoS aware scheduler which derives from the leaky-bucket mechanism.
 In TBFQ, a traffic flow of user :math:`i` is characterized by following parameters:

  * :math:`t_{i}`: packet arrival rate (byte/sec )